gopangea/sdk-raas-android/README.md

-# sdk-raas-android
+# SDK-RaaS-Android

 **The following guide explains how to install and implement Pangea RaaS' Mobile SDK into your application environment.**

 ### Introduction

-The Mobile SDK is analogous to Pangea's Javascript code used for fraud review enhancement on the browser and Funding card tokenization.
+The Mobile SDK is analogous to [Pangea's Javascript](https://connect-raas-api.pangeamoneytransfer.com/?java#pangea-js-library) code used for fraud review enhancement on the browser and Funding card tokenization.

 Pangea requires the use of our SDK to mitigate fraud and to securely collect debit card information for payment.
 Include the this library in your android application using the following instrucctions.